 During the second 30 days, your goals are built on what you have learnt and discovered in the previous period, and you start taking actual steps with the team and the business.

 Improve the processes that need to, and keep the effective ones as is.
 Focus on increasing employees productivity, enhancing team collaboration, and sparking collective innovation.
-Suggest tools that would increase productivity and enhance collaboration to your managers and request access to them.
+Suggest tools that would increase productivity and enhance collaboration to your managers and request access to them (these 32 productivity tools for remote work would definitely inspire you).

 Lead your way within the company.
 Work on solving problems, or at least proposing solutions to existing issues, and handling conflicts in the team or across teams.